List of The Price Is Right pricing games: Magic #

+The contestant was shown two prizes and told which one was more expensive.
+They then pulled a lever to adjust a "magic number" on a display, and could win both prizes by setting it anywhere between the two prices or equal to either of them.

 Make Your Mark

 Three prizes were shown along with four prices on a gameboard.
 The contestant was given $500 and chose the three prices they believed were correct, using a marker to note each selection.
 Two correct prices were revealed among the three marked ones and matched to their prizes, and the contestant then decided to leave the last marker alone, or return the $500 and switch the marker to the one un-chosen price.
 If the contestant chose correctly, the contestant won all three prizes and kept the $500 if the contestant had not returned it.
 If the third choice was incorrect, the contestant won nothing.

 The game was originally titled Barker's Markers in reference to former host Bob Barker, but was re-titled Make Your Mark after Drew Carey took over as host and during the game's single appearance on the 1994 syndicated version hosted by Doug Davidson.